hexfellow/canopen_402_control_tutorial/README.md

 # canopen_402_control_tutorial

-This repo provides a very quick way to get the motor with canopen 402 protocol to work.
+This repository provides a quick way to get a motor with CANopen 402 protocol working.

-We will NOT introduce the details of the canopen protocol in this repo, nor the CiA402 protocol in this repo.
+We will not introduce the details of the CANopen protocol in this repo, nor the CiA402 protocol in this repo.

 ## Before we start